johnnyhawk02/now-next-app/PROJECT_STRUCTURE.md

 4. **Progressive Web App (PWA):**
    - Installable on mobile devices for a native-like experience.
 5. **Edit Mode Toggle:**
-   - Easily switch between edit and view modes using the toggle switch.
+   - Easily switch between edit and view modes using the toggle switch in the `AppBar`.
 6. **Activity Sequences:**
    - Choose from predefined sequences like Bedtime Routine and Morning Routine.
    - Create, edit, and delete custom sequences.
    - Navigate through sequence steps with prev/next controls.
    - Visual step indicators to track progress through a sequence.
+7. **Auto Announce:**
+   - Automatically speaks the name of the "Now" activity using speech synthesis when it changes (can be toggled off).

 ## Future Enhancements